 - Newly elected officers may join the current GSC officers (see Article VI) to become acquainted with the Collaborative’s governing body prior to the start of their term.

 - Officers shall serve a term of one (1) academic year.
-Officers may serve multiple terms as long as they formally run for election each year, are a student in good standing, and are engaged in the GSC.
 Current officers may retain their position, if interested, without need for re-election each year, by unanimous executive board approval if they are a student in good standing, and are engaged in the GSC.
 This will be limited to a two year term, after which they must formally run for re-election.

 - Voting shall be done by ballot.
 Collaborative members that are unable to attend a meeting may request an alternate ballot, which may include paper, digital or online survey software.
 Ballots must be received by the Academic Facilitator prior by the agreed upon date of the voting session.